By adding a function plot or grid line to an existing axis, you can create a line of constant value to your graph.

 - Highlight the value 12 in the Last value field and enter the axis maximum value.
 For a horizontal line, this should be the X maximum value.
 For a vertical line, this should be the Y maximum value.

 - Highlight the zero in the First value field and enter the axis minimum value.
 For a horizontal line, this should be the X minimum value.
 For a vertical line, this should be the Y minimum value.

 The line now extends the full length of the plot at the specified value.
 The line style and color can be changed on the Line tab in the Property Manager.

 Axis grid lines may be easier to use if you have many horizontal or vertical lines that you want to display.
-It may also be easier if the axis limits will change.
-To draw lines of constant value using the axis grid lines:
+This method may also be easier if the axis limits will change.

-- Click on the existing worksheet or create a new worksheet.
+- Click on your existing worksheet or create a new worksheet.